 A little further afield in the Bay area, there are some incredible East Bay hikes through woods and regional parks.
 Talk about stunning scenery and exercise!

 For something less strenuous (with food as a reward!), we could do a Chinatown walking food tour.
-Or we could do a five-mile urban-jungle jaunt climbing quaint staircases and an unmarked trail to the summit of Twin Peaks.
+Or we could do a five-mile urban-jungle jaunt, climbing quaint staircases and an unmarked trail to the summit of Twin Peaks, with Urban Hiker.

 We also opt for a sailing trip on a large catamaran with Adventure Cat that whisks us past the rocky prison island of Alcatraz and under the Golden Gate Bridge.

 We’re under sail 90% of the time, blasting through white caps on the bay.
 It’s exhilarating and gives us a real feel for being out on the unprotected Pacific.

 To excite the soul, we’re told the all-glass and state-of-the-art SF Jazz Center blows the roof off with performances by the Alfredo Rodriguez Trio and 14-time Grammy winner Herbie Hancock (but that will have to wait for our next visit).

 Back to the table

 Later, we return to the goal of eating our way through more great restaurants in San Francisco.

 The re-invented Tosca Café in North Beach reels in the crowds with its crispy pig tails appetizer and cream-cloaked lumaconi pasta topped with lemon breadcrumbs.

 On the Embarcadero waterfront, this 50-seat show-stopper, with wood floors, cowhide rugs and views of the San Francisco Bay Bridge, features a Spanish-influenced menu of tapas like duck-and-pork meatballs and grilled razor clams with salsa verde, along with paella.